Georgey764/JavaScript-Intermediate/README.md

 # JavaScript-Intermediate

-These are Intermediate JavaScript Practice projects I worked on.
+These are Intermediate JavaScript practice projects I worked on.